survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ...
 ```

 Now our styling has been pushed to a separate CSS file.
 Thus, our JavaScript bundle has become slightly smaller.
-We also avoid the FOUC problem.
+You also avoid the FOUC problem.
 The browser doesn’t have to wait for JavaScript to load to get styling information.
 Instead, it can process the CSS separately, avoiding the flash.

 T> If you are getting `Module build failed: CssSyntaxError:` or `Module build failed: Unknown word` error, make sure your `common` configuration doesn’t have a CSS-related section set up.